History of the rupee: Reserve Bank issues during British India

 The Reserve Bank of India was formally inaugurated on Monday, 1 April 1935 with its Central Office at Calcutta.
 Section 22 of the RBI Act, 1934, empowered it to continue issuing Government of India notes until its own notes were ready for issue.
 The bank issued the first five rupee note bearing the portrait of George VI in 1938.
-This was followed by Rs.
-10 in February, Rs 100 in March and Rs 1,000 and Rs 10,000 in June 1938.
+This was followed by ₹10 in February, ₹100 in March and ₹1,000 and ₹10,000 in June 1938.
 The first Reserve Bank issues were signed by the second Governor, Sir James Taylor.
-In August 1940, the one-rupee note was reintroduced as a wartime measure, as a Government note with the status of a rupee coin.
+In August 1940, the one-rupee note was reintroduced as a wartime measure, as a government note with the status of a rupee coin.
 During the war, the Japanese produced high-quality forgeries of the Indian currency.
 This necessitated a change in the watermark.
 The profile portrait of George VI was changed to his full frontal portrait.
 The security thread was introduced for the first time in India.
 The George VI series continued till 1947 and thereafter as a frozen series till 1950 when post-independence notes were issued.

 Republic of India issues

-Following the Independence of India the Government of India brought out the new design Re.1 note in 1949.
+Following the Independence of India the Government of India brought out the new design ₹1 note in 1949.
 Initially, it was felt that the King's portrait is replaced by a portrait of Mahatma Gandhi.
 Finally, however, the Lion Capital of Ashoka was chosen.
 The new design of notes were largely along earlier lines.
 In 1953, Hindi was displayed prominently on the new notes.
 The economic crisis in the late 1960s led to a reduction in the size of notes in 1967.
-High denomination notes, like Rs.
-10,000 notes were demonetized in 1978.
+High denomination notes, like ₹10,000 notes were demonetized in 1978.

 The first "Mahatma Gandhi Series" was introduced in 1996.
 Prominent new features included a changed watermark, windowed security thread, latent image and intaglio features for the visually handicapped.

 The five hundred (₹500) and one thousand rupee notes (₹1,000) were demonetised by an unscheduled address to the nation by Prime Minister Narendra Modi starting from midnight 8 November 2016.
 These notes are being replaced by the Mahatma Gandhi New Series of notes.